techidaily/site-games-able/source/_posts/achieve-a-tidier-steam-experience-removing-surplus-games.md

 ## Can You Sell Your Steam Games?

  Unfortunately, Steam doesn’t allow you to sell games from your library.
-So, the next time you have to choose between[physical games or digital games](https://www.makeuseof.com/physical-games-vs-digital-games-best-to-buy/) , the first option might be better, if you've got a physical edition of a PC game that you can sell (i.e one without a unique, one-time download code).
+So, the next time you have to choose between [physical games or digital games](https://www.makeuseof.com/physical-games-vs-digital-games-best-to-buy/) , the first option might be better, if you've got a physical edition of a PC game that you can sell (i.e one without a unique, one-time download code).
 At least, there’s no one stopping you from selling the games you’re no longer playing.

  However, you can still get some of your money back for your Steam games.
-On the[Steam Community Market](https://www.makeuseof.com/beginners-guide-to-the-steam-community-market/) , you can sell in-game items such as inventory pieces, trading cards, profile wallpapers, and so on.
+On the [Steam Community Market](https://www.makeuseof.com/beginners-guide-to-the-steam-community-market/) , you can sell in-game items such as inventory pieces, trading cards, profile wallpapers, and so on.
 The rarer an item is, the more money you can get for it.

  However, you should know that you can only spend the earned money to buy Steam games or other items from the marketplace.